hoya9802/Docker-AWS-Deployment-Setup/README.md

 ### Install and Configure Depdencies

-Use the below commands to configure the EC2 virtual machine running Amazon Linux 2.
+Use the below commands to configure the EC2 virtual machine running Amazon Linux 2 & Amazon Linux 2023.

 Install Git: